-1. What is the purpose and function of the Fund?
+1. What is the purpose and function of the FRAIDG?

 2. How much was collected by the Fund through levies during the past fiscal year?

-For the time being “involving designated goods” means “crude oil”.
-The Act provides the possibility to include by regulations any other good in this definition, however, the definition has not been extended yet.
+For the time being, “designated goods” means “crude oil”.
+The Act provides the possibility to designate additional goods by regulation.
+However, the definition of designated goods has not yet been expanded.

-The list of federally‑regulated railways can be found on the Canada Transportation Agency websit at https://otc-cta.gc.ca/eng/federal-railway-companies.
-This list counts some 26 federally-regulated railways (as of June 6, 2019).
+The list of federally‑regulated railways can be found on the Canada Transportation Agency website at https://otc-cta.gc.ca/eng/federal-railway-companies.
+This list counts some 26 active federally-regulated railways (as of August 13, 2019).
 However, only a few of these railways actually do carry crude oil.

 5. Who may file a claim with the Administrator of the Fund?